cpjobling/eg-247-textbook/_sources/introduction/worksheet1.md

 ### Returning to the Question

-Using the insight just gained by exploring this function with a computer, which of the following symbols do you now think represents the frequecy of the signal in Hz?
+Using the insight just gained by exploring this function with a computer, which of the following symbols do you now think represents the frequency of the signal in Hz?

 | Symbol             |
 | ------------------ |